 • Description

 You will enter the field of health and or social care with an industry placement that begins in October and continues for the length of the course.
-The placement is for two days a week and is with a local employer.
-Throughout your programme, you will learn about values and behaviours in health and social care whilst exploring the different settings and job roles you may go into.
-During your programme you'll cover
+The placement is for 1 day a week and is with a local employer.

-• psychological perspectives With a focus on how to meet individual care needs in a manner that promotes safe practice in health and social care, including safeguarding'.
+With a focus on how to meet individual care needs in a manner that promotes safe practice in health and social care, including safeguarding'.

 All students will need to obtain a DBS before they begin work placement and arrangements for this will take place during Induction week.